scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 Also, hat tip to Daniel Spiewak for [a great explanation of this feature](https://gist.github.com/djspiewak/7a81a395c461fd3a09a6941d4cd040f2).

-For now, we recommend using `-Ypartial-unification` over `-Xexperimental`, as the latter enables some surprising features that will not ship with a future release of Scala.
+We recommend enabling this with `-Ypartial-unification` rather than `-Xexperimental`, as the latter enables some surprising features that will not ship with a future release of Scala.

 #### New representation and locking scope for local lazy vals

 Local lazy vals and objects, i.e., those defined in methods, now use a more efficient representation (implemented in [#5294](https://github.com/scala/scala/pull/5294) and [#5374](https://github.com/scala/scala/pull/5374)).

-In Scala 2.11, a local lazy val is encoded using two heap-allocated objects (one for the value, a second for the initialized flag), and initialization synchronizes on the enclosing class instance.
-With the new [representation for lambdas](#java-8-style-bytecode-for-lambdas) in 2.12, which emits the lambda body as a method in the enclosing class, this encoding can cause new deadlocks for lazy vals or objects defined in the lambda body.
+In Scala 2.11, a local lazy val was encoded using two heap-allocated objects (one for the value, a second for the initialized flag).
+Initialization was synchronized on the enclosing class instance.

+In 2.12, with the new [representation for lambdas](#java-8-style-bytecode-for-lambdas), which emits the lambda body as a method in the enclosing class, new deadlocks can arise for lazy vals or objects defined in the lambda body.

-This has been fixed by creating a single heap-allocated object that holds both the value and the initialized flag, and is at the same time used as initialization lock.
-A similar implementation already existed in Dotty.
+This has been fixed by creating a single heap-allocated object that is used for init locking and holds both the value and the initialized flag.
+(A similar implementation already existed in Dotty.)

 #### Better type inference for Scala.js